JackHamer09/double-zero/environments/README.md

 ### Hyperchain mode

 This configuration is meant to target any hyperchain.
-In particular double zero was meant thinking on private access for a validium chain.
+In particular prividium was meant thinking on private access for a validium chain.
 You can find more info about how to create your own validium chain [here](#spawning-a-local-validium-chain)